Suryakanta97/Dynamic-Job-Scheduling-with-Quartz-and-SpringBoot/README.md

 |:-------------------------------------------:|:-------------------------------------------------------------:|
 | ₹ (INR)  | <a href="https://www.instamojo.com/@suryakanta97/" target="_blank"><img src="https://www.soldermall.com/images/pic-online-payment.jpg" alt="Donate via Instamojo" title="Donate via instamojo" /></a> |

-# Quartz Manager
-Dynanic Job Scheduling with Quartz and Spring.
-To understand what is happening in this project read the below: for a comprehensive overview.

 # Spring WebFlux
 Checkout this [branch](https://github.com/Suryakanta97/Dynamic-Job-Scheduling-with-Quartz-and-SpringBoot) for a reactive version of the source